zhixin9001/2021-SAA/note/tips.md

     - makes it easy to set up, operate, and scale a relational database in the cloud.
     - Amazon RDS Multi-AZ, at least 2 az, non-aurora: synchronously replicates, aurora: asynchronous
         - availablity
-    - Amazon RDS Read Replicas, use MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server database engines asynchronous replication
+    - Amazon RDS Read Replicas, use MySQL, MariaDB, PostgreSQL, Oracle, and SQL Server databae engines asynchronous replication
         - provide enhanced performance, scalability, and durability, not availablity
     - if master database is encrypted, read replicas are encrypted
     - You can only enable encryption for an Amazon RDS DB instance when you create it
         - can create a snapshot of your DB instance, and then create an encrypted copy of that snapshot
     - replicating data，no charge for same region
     - not fully managed
+    - max 16tb
 - Aurora
     - Amazon Aurora Global Database is designed for globally distributed applications, allowing a single Amazon Aurora database to span multiple AWS regions
     - Aurora Replica, readonly, up to 15 Aurora Replicas per cluster,